Hoa28686/javascript-tasks/week3/03_exercise/README.md

-- **Important: Run 'npm install prompt-sync' in the terminal to use prompt**
+- **Important: Run 'npm install prompt-sync' in the terminal to use prompt in vscode terminal for loop tasks**